JingxianH/auction/proposal.md

 * **Local Development:** We will build the core functional backend APIs and test them locally using Docker Compose to ensure container compatibility.
 * **Cloud Provisioning:** Once tested, we will provision infrastructure on DigitalOcean (likely tiulizing their managed Kubernetes service) to simplify control plane management.
 * **Orchestration & HA:** We will deploy the application via Kubernetes, configuring replica sets for server failover and setting up database replication with automated backups.
+* **Suggestion: instead of setting up database replication, We will leverage DigitalOcean’s managed PostgreSQL service, which provides built-in replication and automated backups.**
 * **Automation:** Finally, we will implement a CI/CD pipeline using GitHub Actions to automatically build our Docker images, push them to a container registry, and deploy updates to the cluster.

 ## 5. AI Assistance Disclosure